-The most common property investment type, this is when you purchase a property with the intention of finding tenants to live in it.
+The most common property investment type, traditional buy-to-let involves investing in a property with the intention of finding tenants to live in it.
 The rent should ideally cover any mortgage borrowing and other costs.
 This strategy is normally a medium to long-term investment, with returns made through the rental income as well as the future sale of the property for a profit where applicable.

 There are many factors to take into account, including stamp duty costs, management fees if you won’t be managing the property yourself, running and maintenance costs and finding and dealing with tenants.
 Almost any residential property can be used as a buy-to-let provided it meets all the required standards, but it is important to choose the right buy-to-let property investment for you.